Shot Selection (Pre & Post)

 config = CompilerConfig(pre_selection=True, repeats=1000)

-For multi-state hardware (e.g. transmon with four explicit states), specify all states that are not the ground state:
+For multi-state hardware (e.g. transmon with four explicit states), specify all state indices that are not the ground state:

 How it works